tom-seddon/beeblink/docs/fs.md

 # Non-standard errors

-Most of the errors you'll see when using the BLFS will be the usual BBC ones, but there are a couple of non-standard ones too.
+Most of the errors you'll see when using the BLFS will be the usual DFS ones, but there are a couple of non-standard ones too.

 ## `Exists on server` (same code as `Exists`)